kevinding0218/InterviewDocuments/Q and A/System Design/Design Typeahead.md

 		- continue to "ax", then "axx"
 #### Trie can only be stored in memory
 - but what if electronic cut off, memeory will be lost, so we still need to serialize into disk, like convert a Tree into a character string and store in disk
-### Where does raw data come from
+### What does DataCollectionService do
-- e.g what does DataCollectionService do?
+- create raw data based on user search from web request and generate the result of keyword with hit_count
 -
 |user| keyword | timestamp |
 |--|--|--|